sgruhier/awesome_emoji_picker/README.md

   cellSize: 48.0,   // Size of grid cells
   categoryBarPadding: EdgeInsets.symmetric(vertical: 8, horizontal: 16), // Padding around the category bar
-  categoryBarHeight: 48.0, // Height of the category bar )
+  categoryBarHeight: 48.0, // Height of the category bar
+  autofocus: true,  // Automatically focus the search field when opened )
 ```